 Physical defects may include:

-- Distinctive facial features, including small eyes, an exceptionally thin upper lip, a short, upturned nose, and a smooth skin surface between the nose and upper lip
+- Distinctive facial features, including wide-set eyes, an exceptionally thin upper lip, a short, upturned nose, and a smooth skin surface between the nose and upper lip

 - Deformities of joints, limbs and fingers

 - Slow physical growth before and after birth

 - Heart defects and problems with kidneys and bones

 Problems with the brain and central nervous system may include: